Wicker Furniture FAQ | Ask the Wicker Expert | Get Answers

 Answer: Generally speaking, there is no such material as “wicker”.
 Instead, the word refers to the act of weaving chair seats and furniture, or it’s the final end-result product, such as a woven chair, couch, buggy or basket.
 So, wicker refers to the act of weaving or it is the final woven article made using a variety of materials and is not a material itself.

-The most popular materials used in construction of antique wicker furniture were rattan reed and paper fibre rush.
+The most popular materials used in the construction of antique wicker furniture were rattan reed and paper fibre rush.
 Cane is the outer skin or bark of the rattan palm which has been processed into strips and is most often used in weaving seats and backs of wood frame furniture or wrapping joints in whole pole-rattan wicker furniture.

 Although sometimes cane, rush or splint seat chairs are also referred as “wicker” pieces, they are more correctly referred to by the materials used in the woven seat and the design or pattern.